openkfw/Oscar/doc/development/development.md

 ### Mongoose

 [Mongoose](https://mongoosejs.com/) is an Object Data Modeling (ODM) Node.js library that provides schema based translation of javascript objects to MongoDB documents and vice versa.
 We use it to communicate with MongoDB in our services api and initial-data-load.

+### Postgis

+For local development we also use dockerized [Postgis](https://postgis.net/) which is based on [Postgres](https://www.postgresql.org/) with added GIS pluggins.
+Locally it runs on port 5432.
+It is created and started as a Docker container when you use ./start_postgis.sh script to run the application.
+For Postgis administration we are using PgAdmin.

+### PgAdmin

+For easy access to database structure and quick editing of stored tables, we use web-based PostgreSQL [admin interface](https://www.pgadmin.org/) that is running on [localhost on port 8184](http://localhost:8184) after you start the application with ./start_postgis.sh script.
+You can use it to connect to multiple databases, view, add and delete databases etc.

+- Run `./start_postgis.sh` to start the app.
+- Log in using `admin@test.com` and `adminPass` defined in environmental variables.
+- In the admin you can see list of database servers.
+- Click on Test and under it click on oscar.

 ## Azure Blob Storage